Sreevarshan-fin/Minimum-Advertised-Price-Compliance-Automation-System/README.md

 * Ensured safe re-runs using **processed flags and batch tracking**
 * Automated violation communication via **PDF letter generation**

+**Example**

+If Smart Place Store lists SKU GT53XL at $90 (< LPP $95), the system maps it to 7-Eleven, sends a warning, and escalates on repeat violations.

 ---

 ## ⚙️ Solution